 56. Sarkar,S. & Banik, S. A Study on the Adjustment and Academic Achievement of Adolescent Students.
 International Journal of Research - Granthaalayah 2017; 5(6), 659-668.
 57. Abtahi MS,Nadri kh.
-The relationship of creativity and social adaptation with academic function of high school students in Zanjan.
+The relationship of a constinuity and assisle adoptation, with of creativity and social adaptation with academic function of high school students in Zanjan.
 Research of educational management 2011; 3(2): 15-28(Persian).